Syrians flee across river to Turkey as battle rages

 The United States, European allies, Turkey and Gulf Arab states have sided with the Syrian opposition while Iran, Russia and China have backed Assad, whose family and minority Alawite sect have dominated Syria for 42 years.

-Turkish Prime Minister Tayyip Erdogan said on Thursday a Syrian passenger plane forced to land in Ankara was carrying Russian-made munitions destined for Syria's defence ministry, ratcheting up tensions with Damascus.
+Turkish Prime Minister Tayyip Erdogan said on Thursday a Syrian passenger plane forced to land in Ankara was carrying Russian-made munitions destined for Syria's defense ministry, ratcheting up tensions with Damascus.

 FAMILY TIES

-Like many villages and towns along this border, Hacipasa has strong links to its southern neighbour.
+Like many villages and towns along this border, Hacipasa has strong links to its southern neighbor.
 The villagers' first language is Arabic and many families have relations on both sides of the boundary.

 A man shouted through a loudspeaker in Hacipasa, calling on villagers to help those trying to escape.